 When it comes to DIY Cleaning solutions DON'T MIX ACIDS & BASES - so yes - that means never mix Bicarb & Vinegar!
-All it does it neautralise each other out & create salt water, this is what all the 'fizz' is about.
-Instead use one or the other & create a team of powerful cleaners that actually work!
+All it does it neutralise each other out & create salt water, this is what all the 'fizz' is about.
+Instead use one or the other & create a team of powerful cleaners that work!

-It's all about pH
+It is all about pH

 If the pH > 7 then it is a Base or Basic.
 My nature most cleaning products are alkali like detergents, laundry powders, dishwasher tablets & cleaning sprays.

 If the pH < 7 then it is an Acid.
-Then you you have acidic cleaning products like fabric softeners, rinse aid, toilet & window cleaners.
+Then you have acidic cleaning products like fabric softeners, rinse aid, toilet & window cleaners.

 Courtesy of https://study.com/academy/lesson/acidic-basic-neutral-solutions-determining-ph.html

 As you can see from this pH scale Battery Acid has a pH of 0-1 because this stuff will burn your skin off if you touch it.
 But so will Drain Cleaner & Caustic Soda at the other end of the spectrum.
-So as you move closer towards these 'extremes' the stronger & more powerful the cleaner but it unfortunately becomes harsher.
+So, as you move closer towards these 'extremes' the stronger & more powerful the cleaner, but it unfortunately becomes harsher.

 When it comes to your handmade cleaning products you need to 'replicate' what the commercial products are doing using alternative ingredients that are proven to be the safer.
 By understanding the pH of the ingredients in your Green Cleaning Toolkit, you will be able to create mild to powerful cleaning products based on what you need.

-Use the power of 2
+Use the power of two

-Have a think about most cleaning processed, it involves a 'wash' & then a 'rinse'.
+Have a think about most cleaning processed; it involves a 'wash' & then a 'rinse'.
 There are usually cleaning products to match like dishwasher tablets/rinse aid, laundry powder/fabric softener.